secretppcdc/secretppcdc.github.com/README.md

 31 Boon Lay Drive, Singapore, 649934

-You can use the [SGB_on_campus](https://github.com/secretppcdc/secretppcdc.github.com/) to review my code
+You can refer to the [SGB_practice_code](https://github.com/secretppcdc/secretppcdc.github.com/) to view my code